awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 }
 ```

-With Learning to Rank, you see “Rambo” as the 1st result because we have assigned it the highest grade in the judgment list:
+With Learning to Rank, you see “Rambo” as the first result because we have assigned it the highest grade in the judgment list:

 ```
 {